floresql/Cheat_Sheets/SQL/08_data_cleaning.md

 # SQL Data Cleaning Cheat Sheet
 ## 📌 Description
-Techniques for preparing messy or inconsistent data in SQL.
+Techniques to clean and prep data directly in SQL.

 ## 🚀 When to Use
-Use before analysis or building dashboards.
+Use this before analysis, dashboarding, or exporting data.

 ## 📌 Description